Monday – Closed, except bank holidays 11.00am to 4.30pm.

 Wednesday – 10am to 4.30pm

 Sunday – 11am to 4.30pm

-The museum was originally opened in 1900 in the School of Science and Art in Stroud which is the large building opposite the library along Lansdown road but has since moved into the Mansion House in Stratford Park.
+The museum was originally opened in 1900 in what’s now the School of Science and Art on Lansdown Road in the town centre.
+It’s now in the Mansion House in Stratford Park.

-In addition to old lawnmowers, there is an art gallery that has regular free exhibitions by local artists, a cafe and small gift shop.
-If the weathers nice there is a courtyard with tables where you can drink your coffee and watch the park go by.
+In addition to old lawnmowers, there’s an art gallery that has regular free exhibitions by local artists, a cafe and gift shop.
+There’s a a seating area in the courtyard where you can drink your coffee and watch the world go by.

-The museum also hosts talks on local history topics such as the canal or Minchinhampton airfield throughout the year.
+The museum hosts talks on local history such as the canal and Minchinhampton airfield throughout the year.
 Pick up a programme of events from the museum reception desk.

 Admission to the museum is free along with free parking at the leisure centre next door.
 A link to the museum website is below.